#Microservices #SoftwareArchitecture

 Another benefit of using an API gateway is that it can simplify the management and monitoring of a microservices architecture.
 By centralizing the routing and communication between services, an API gateway can provide a single point of control for managing traffic and monitoring service performance.

-Access tokens are commonly used as a security mechanism in microservice architecture to authorize and authenticate requests between services.
+Access tokens: Access tokens are commonly used as a security mechanism in microservice architecture to authorize and authenticate requests between services.
 Here's how it typically works:

 Access tokens are typically generated by an authentication service or identity provider, which is responsible for verifying the identity of users or services and issuing access tokens.
 The access token usually contains information about the user or service that it represents, as well as a time-to-live (TTL) value that indicates how long the token is valid.